11 Ways to Lower Your Blood Pressure At Home According to the New Hypertension Guidelines

 The recent JNC-8 was published and it’s the bible of managing high blood pressure, aka hypertension.

-1. Isometric handgrip training | 5–10 mm Hg
+1. Isometric Handgrip Training = 5–10 mm Hg

 A drop of 5-10 points would get you from a blood pressure of 140 down to somewhere around 135-130.
-Or lower your diastolic number from 90 down to 85-80.
+Or lower your diastolic number from 90 down to 85-80 - all using nothing but isometric handgrip training.

-What: Squeeze-and-hold training with a dynamometer.
+What: Squeeze-and-hold training with a dynamometer to lower your blood pressure.

-How: 4 × 2-min holds at 30–40% maximal effort per hand, 1-min rest, 3 days/week, 8–12 weeks.
+How: 4 sets × 2-min holds at 30–40% maximal effort per hand, 1-min rest, 3 days/week, 8–12 weeks.

 How: Healthy, lean protein, fiber-rich foods, cut refined carbs and alcohol, add resistance plus aerobic movement.

 Watch-outs: Avoid crash diets.
 Preserve lean mass with proper nutrition and lifting.
+If you lose a lot of weight, have your medications adjusted.

 Every kilo down is about 1 point off your systolic blood pressure.
 It’s always better to lose weight slowly to avoid major rebounds.

-3. Sodium reduction | ~6–8 mm Hg
+3. Sodium Reduction | ~6–8 mm Hg

 What: Bring sodium below 2,300 mg/day.
-Aim closer to 1,500 if feasible.
+Aim closer to 1,500 if feasible to lower your systolic blood pressure by up to 8 points.

 How: Swap packaged foods, sauces, deli meats, and breads for home-cooked options.
 Master the art of reading food labels.